ryaneof/react-icon-svg-symbol/readme.md

 # React Icon SVG Symbol

-React icon component using SVG Symbol.
+A simple icon component for React using SVG Symbol.

 ## Peer Dependencies